Paradise Lost (band): Century Media (2006–2016)

 At the beginning of 2009, Paradise Lost recorded an album with producer Jens Bogren at Fascination Street Studios in Örebro, Sweden.
-At the time there was no full-time replacement for Jeff Singer and drums were played by Swedish drummer Peter Damin.
-On 16 March 2009, when recording for the album was already finished, the band recruited Adrian Erlandsson (At the Gates, ex-Cradle of Filth) as a full-time drummer for the band.
+At the time, there was no full-time replacement for Singer and drums were played by Swedish drummer Peter Damin.
+On 16 March 2009, when recording for the album was finished, the band recruited Adrian Erlandsson (At the Gates, ex-Cradle of Filth) as a full-time drummer.

-On 18 June 2009, Paradise Lost officially announced Faith Divides Us – Death Unites Us as the title of their album to be released on Century Media Records on 25 September 2009 in Germany, on 28 September 2009 in the rest of Europe and on 6 October 2009 in the US.
+On 18 June 2009, Paradise Lost officially announced Faith Divides Us – Death Unites Us as the title of their album, to be released on Century Media Records on 25 September 2009 in Germany, on 28 September 2009 in the rest of Europe and on 6 October 2009 in the US.

 Paradise Lost headlined the Jägermeister Stage at Ozzfest 2010 on 18 September 2010.

-In late 2011, Paradise Lost began recording its 13th studio album Tragic Idol in The Chapel Studios in Lincolnshire.
+In late 2011, Paradise Lost began recording its 13th studio album, Tragic Idol, in The Chapel Studios in Lincolnshire.
 The album was released on 23 April 2012.
 Adrian Erlandsson was unable to play a few live shows for this album so the band got Jeff Singer again to fill in.
+They played at Wacken Open Air in August 2012.

-Paradise Lost performed some of their songs at the Metal Hammer Golden Gods awards with Cristina Scabbia on Paradise Lost's song "Say Just Words" and with Gus G. of a Black Sabbath cover, "Into the Void".
+Paradise Lost performed some songs at the Metal Hammer Golden Gods awards with Cristina Scabbia on "Say Just Words" and Gus G. on a Black Sabbath cover, "Into the Void".